 What is the origin of the braai?

-A braai can be made at any time and anyplace; however, one specific day on South Africa’s calendar is dedicated specifically to the braai.
-September 24th in South Africa is officially called Heritage Day but is known colloquially as Braai Day.
+A braai can be made at any time and anyplace, however, one specific day on South Africa’s calendar is dedicated specifically to the braai.
+September 24th in South Africa is officially called Heritage Day but is fondly referred to as Braai Day.
 It is a celebration of the cultural diversity of South Africa and is a unifying force in a country still dealing with the shared trauma of its tumultuous past.

 Braai food & beverage items